rukundo0023/EmpowerTech_Education_Initiative/README.md

 For inquiries or further information about the EmpowerTech Education Initiative, please contact us at r.nshimiyim@alustudent.com

 Thank you for your interest in EmpowerTech Education Initiative!
 We look forward to empowering more individuals through technology.
+This guide will walk you through the steps required to set up and run our project successfully.
+Step 1: Clone the Repository
+git clone <EmpowerTech_Education_Initiative>
+Step 2: Navigate to the Project Directory cd <project-directory>
+Step 3: Install Dependencies
+Step 4: Configuration
+Make sure to configure any environment variables required for the project.
+These variables are typically stored in a .env file.
+Step 6: Run the Project
+npm start
+Step 7: Access the Project
+Once the project is running, you can access it by navigating to https://rukundo0023.github.io/EmpowerTech_Education_Initiative/ (or the specified port) in your web browser.